 The series is published by the Museum of Fine Arts, Houston, and distributed by Yale University Press.

 Resisting Categories: Latin American and/or Latino? is the first volume in the series.
 Edited by Mari Carmen Ramírez, Tomás Ybarra-Frausto, and Héctor Olea, it tracks the centuries-old debate over the inadequacy of terms such as “Latin American” and “Latino” to convey the complexity of these cultural groups.
 Table of Contents (PDF, 106 KB) | Purchase from The MFAH Shop

 The third volume in the series, New World Geometric and Constructive Utopias, considers the redefinition and expansion of the Constructivist legacy in the hands of the post-World War II abstract and geometric avant-garde movements of Argentina, Brazil, Venezuela, and Uruguay.
-Work has already begun under the leadership of editors Tahía Rivero Ponte, Beverly Adams, and Ana Maria Belluzzo.
-Volume III will be published in winter 2017.
+Work has already begun under the leadership of editors Tahía Rivero Ponte, Beverly Adams, and Ana Maria Belluzzo (publication forthcoming).